GintV/Webdroid/README.md

 So we created a simple game, where the goal is to color the biggest amount of screen.

 Game is available at webdroid.cf.
-To start playing, you need to download and install android aplication.
+To start playing, you need to download and install android application.

 Enjoy!